-Michelle Hager is the Writing Center Director, and she has extensive experience in writing instruction
+Michelle Hager is the Writing Center Director, and she has extensive experience in

-Writing) and M.A. in English from SJSU.
+and Technical Writing) and M.A. in English from SJSU.

 Prior to becoming the Writing Center Director in July 2013, she served for four years as the Writing Center Associate Director.
 In this position, she developed the web presence of the Center and created and supervised a program for lower-division writing tutors.
 She has also worked with the Writing Across the Curriculum Director to develop and supervise the course-embedded writing tutors program at SJSU (which is now housed in the Writing Center).
 She has presented at national and regional conferences, including the Conference on College Composition and Communication (CCCC), the Northern California Writing Centers Association Conference (NCWCA), the Young Rhetoricians' Conference (YRC), and the Asian Pacific Americans in Higher Education Conference (APAHE).
 She recently completed the intensive summer institute through the International Writing Centers Association (IWCA).

 During her 12 years of teaching at the university, Michelle taught English 1A and 1B (First Year Writing), English 22 (Science Fiction and Fantasy Literature), English 103 (Modern English Grammar), English 106 (Editing for Writers), English 112A (Children's Literature), and English 112B (Young Adult Literature).
 She sits on multiple committees--both at the university and within her professional organizations.
 She was also the program chair for the 2019 Northern California Writing Centers Association Conference, which was hosted at SJSU.
 She belongs to the National Council for Teachers of English, the Online Writing Centers Association, and the International Writing Centers Association.

 Amy Russo is the Coordinator for Multilingual Writing Support Services at the SJSU

 Writing Center, working with both undergraduate and graduate students.
 She earned